Rosanna Cabot: 1992–99

 Rosanna meets mechanic Mike Kasnoff, who she goes on to date.
 They are one of the show's supercouples, but they clash due to her wealth and his status as an ex-convict.
-Rosanna's father disapproved of Mike and during an argument, Alexander dies of a heart attack.
-He leaves Rosanna all of his money.
-Although Rosanna wants nothing to do with the money or power her father has bestowed upon her, and Mike very much wanted her to rid herself of the money, Rosanna's relationship with Mike collapsed before she could give away her fortune.
+Rosanna's father disapproves of Mike and during an argument, Alexander dies of a heart attack and leaves Rosanna all of his money.
+Although Rosanna wants nothing to do with the money or power her father has bestowed upon her, and Mike very much wants her to rid herself of the money, Rosanna's relationship with Mike collapses before she can give away her fortune.

-In 1995, Carly Tenney arrives in Oakdale and plotted to worm her way into Rosanna's life, knowing she was also Sheila's daughter.
-Sheila had abandoned her daughter and marriage to Ray Tenney to run off with Alexander Cabot when Carly was a child and the latter swore she would receive a slice of the good life as well.
-Carly secretly slept with Mike Kasnoff, Rosanna's fiancé, and became pregnant.
-She interrupted Mike and Rosanna's wedding with her bombshell.
-After the truth was revealed, Carly and Rosanna were constantly at each other's throats and though she eventually reconciled with Mike, she became addicted to gambling.
-When they tried to elope in Atlantic City, Rosanna was so busy playing the slot machines that she barely remembered she was there for a wedding.
-They did not go through with the ceremony.
-Tragedy struck during an argument the sisters were having.
-Rosanna who had had enough, turned to walk away when Carly grabbed her hand to stop her.
-When Rosanna jerked her hand away, Carly fell and went into premature labor.
-She later gave birth to a stillborn child, Nora, named after Mike's late mother.
-When Mike hesitated to assure Rosanna that the baby's death was not her fault, Rosanna knew the relationship was over and left for Europe with a message for Carly: she would receive $50 million if she gave birth to a child in wedlock, provided the man was not Mike Kasnoff.
-Later, she added a deadline to the deal.
-Carly had to give birth by December 31, 1998.
-Surprisingly, Carly made the deadline when she gave birth to her son and Rosanna's nephew, Parker Munson, but she had committed fraud in the process and thus, nullifying her claim to the money.
-Rosanna took back the $50 million from her sister but set up a trust fund for her nephew, not wanting him to suffer in lieu of his mother's greed.
+In 1995, Carly Tenney plots to worm her way into Rosanna's life, knowing she is also Sheila's daughter.
+Sheila had abandoned her daughter and marriage to Ray Tenney to run off with Alexander when Carly was a child and the latter swore she would receive a slice of the good life as well.
+Carly secretly has sex with Mike Kasnoff, Rosanna's fiancé, and becomes pregnant.
+She interrupts Mike and Rosanna's wedding with her bombshell.
+After the truth is revealed, Carly and Rosanna are constantly at each other's throats and though she eventually reconciles with Mike, she becomes addicted to gambling.
+When they try to elope in Atlantic City, Rosanna becomes so busy playing the slot machines that she barely remembers she is there for a wedding, and the couple do not go through with the ceremony.
+Tragedy strikes during an argument the sisters are having.
+Rosanna, who has had enough, turns to walk away when Carly grabbed her hand to stop her.
+When Rosanna jerks her hand away, Carly fell and goes into premature labor, giving birth to a stillborn child, Nora, named after Mike's late mother.
+When Mike hesitates to assure Rosanna that the baby's death was not her fault, Rosanna knows the relationship is over and leaves for Europe with a message for Carly: she will receive $50 million if she gives birth to a child in wedlock, provided the man is not Mike Kasnoff.
+Later, she adds a deadline to the deal, with Carly having to give birth by December 31, 1998.
+Carly makes the deadline when she gives birth to Parker Munson, but she had committed fraud in the process, nullifying her claim to the money.
+Rosanna takes back the $50 million from her sister but sets up a trust fund for her nephew.